mcc-us/ea/_questions/q-residency-status2.md

 A. Interest income earned on U.S. investments.
 B. Dividend income earned on U.S. stock.
-C. Foreign source income that was earned in China.  correct
+C. Foreign source income that was earned in China.
 D. Rental income earned on the U.S. commercial property.

 Correct Answer Explanation for C: